hzjken/multimodal-transportation-optimization/README.md

 6. Overall cost is restricted to the most important 3 parts, **transportation cost**, **warehouse cost** and **goods tariff**.
 7. The minimum unit for time is **day** in the model, and there is **at most one transit in a route in one day**.

+## Dimension & Matrixing
+In order to make the criteria logic to be more clear and the calculation to be more efficient, we use the concept of matrixing to build the necessary components (decision variables, parameters and constraints) in the model.
+In our case, there are totally 4 dimensions:<br>
+1. **Start Port:** &nbsp;&nbsp; ***i***<br>
+Indicating the start port of a direct transport route.
+The dimension length equals the total number of ports in the data.
+2. **End Port:** &nbsp;&nbsp; ***j***<br>
+Indicating the end port of a direct transport route.
+The dimension length equals the total number of ports in the data.
+1. **Time:** &nbsp;&nbsp; ***t***<br>
+Indicating the departure time of a direct transport.
+The dimension length equals the total number of days between the earliest order date and the latest delivery deadline date of all goods in the data.
+1. **Goods:** &nbsp;&nbsp; ***k***<br>
+Indicating the goods to be transported.
+The dimension length equals the total number of goods in the data.

+All the variable or parameter matrices to be introduced in the later parts will have one or more of these 4 dimensions.
 ## Decision Variables
-In order to fit such problem into the framework of mathematical programming and simplify the later model building part, we need to use the concept of **variable matrix**, a list of variables deployed in the form of a matrix or multi-dimensional array.
-In our modelling, 3 variable matrices will be introduced.<br>
+As mentioned above, we will use the concept of **variable matrix**, a list of variables deployed in the form of a matrix or multi-dimensional array.
+In our model, 3 variable matrices will be introduced:<br>
 1. **Decision Variable Matrix:** &nbsp;&nbsp; ***X***<br>
 The most important variable matrix in the model.
 It's a 4 dimensional matrix, each dimension representing start port, end port, time and goods respectively.
 Each element in the matrix is a binary variable, representing whether a route is taken by a specific goods.
 For example, element ***X<sub>i,j,t,k</sub>*** represents whether **goods k** travels from **port i** to **port j** at **time t**.
 ```python